Resonances in the Two-Centers Coulomb Systems: The two-centers system on

 \begin{lemma}[see e.g. \cite{S14}] Using $G$ defined in \eqref{def-G}, and $Z_\pm := Z_2 \pm Z_1$, $H$ is transformed by the elliptic coordinates into \beq H\circ {(G^{-1})^*}(p_\xi,p_\eta,\xi,\eta) = \frac1{F(\xi,\eta)}\big(H_{1}(p_\xi,\xi) + H_{2}(p_\eta,\eta)\big) \Leq{eq:sep-midstep0} where $(G^{-1})^*:T^*M\to T^*Q_2$ is the cotangential lift of $G^{-1}$, and \beq H_{1}(p_\xi,\xi) := \frac{p_{\xi}^{2}}2 - Z_{+} \ch(\xi)\qmbox{,} H_{2}(p_\eta,\eta) := \frac{p_{\eta}^{2}}2 + Z_{-} \co(\eta). \Leq{eq:sep-midstep1} There are two functionally independent constants of motion $H$ and $L:=H_{1} - \ch^{2}(\xi)H$ with values $E$ and $K$ respectively. \end{lemma}

-Taken together, the constants of motion define a vector valued function on the phase space of a Hamiltonian.
+Taken together, the constants of motion define a vector-valued function on the phase space of a Hamiltonian.
 We can study the structure of the preimages of this function (its level sets), in particular their topology.
 In the simplest case the level sets are mutually diffeomorphic manifolds.

 \begin{defi} {\bf (see \cite[Section 4.5]{AM})} Given two manifolds $M, N$, $f\in C^{\infty}(M,N)$ is called {\bf locally trivial} at $y_{0}\in N$ if there exists a neighborhood $V\subseteq N$ of $y_{0}$ such that $f^{-1}(y)$ is a smooth submanifold of $M$ for all $y\in V$ and there there is a map $g\in C^{\infty}(f^{-1}(V),f^{-1}(y_{0}))$ such that $f\times g:f^{-1}(V)\to V\times f^{-1}(y_{0})$ is a diffeomorphism.